 Our basic purpose is to help students become excellent candidates for admission to American colleges and universities.
 Students will be expected to work hard every day, to complete their reading, mathematics and vocabulary assignments, and to obey the Four Ben Franklin Academy Rules.

 In addition to the student’s Academic Advisor, each student will have direct access to a mentor, Corey Sperry, who is a native speaker of Cantonese and Intermediate Mandarin.
 Corey is the Director of Chinese Affairs and helps with international students.
-There are two other bilingual teachers from China as well.
+There is one other bilingual Chinese teacher as well.
 Students meet with their teachers, advisor and mentor regularly.
 The mentor stays in close communication (email, telephone, weekly notes) with the student, host family, and parents.
 BFA also has mentors who are natives of Venezuela, Russia, the Republic of Georgia, and England.

 Ben Franklin Academy requires that all students live with a parent, older family member (over 25), or an adult legal guardian.
 We expect our students to become thoroughly accustomed to American speech, as well as social mores and customs.
 We want them to make American friends and to find the “just-right” college or university.
-We do work with Atlanta Homestays, which places visiting international students with American families, as well as Jin Jin, Ph.D. who helps arrange housing for our students from China.
-Dr. Jin Jin can be reached at email@example.com.
+We do work with Atlanta Homestays, which places visiting international students with American families.

 Students will be expected to attend school every day as scheduled from 8:00 AM Atlanta time to 2:15 PM.